marvaproject/marvaproject.github.io/readme.md

 <!-- How to Use -->
 ## How to Use
-1. Open the `https://marvaproject.github.com` file in your web browser.
+1. Open the [website](https://marvaproject.github.io) in your web browser.
 2. Browse through the project cards to see the overview of each project.
 3. Click on a project card to open a pop-up with more details about the project.
 4. Enjoy exploring my portfolio and get in touch with me if you have any questions or opportunities!